Like many long-time Salesforce users, I had to learn to love the Lightning interface.

 So, make it easier for them.

-One other thing whilst were on Lightning page tabs:
+One other thing while we’re on Lightning page tabs:

 Make the order of tabs consistent across all page layouts.